bilken/Flog/readme.txt

     Dynamic configuration

         If dynamic configuration is not desired, define FLOG_STATIC.
-        When used, FLOG_ARGS_LIST_ITEMs must only use the 'ON' configuration.
+        When used, FLOG_FORMAT_LIST_ITEMs must only use the 'ON' configuration.
         See static/static.cpp for an example.

         If dynamic configuration is desired, two extra steps are required: